-In property management, part of the job is attracting the right types of tenants to the right types of homes.
-If you own a rental property, you want it to be occupied by good tenants.
+In property management, part of the job is attracting the right types of residents to the right types of homes.
+If you own a rental property, you want it to be occupied by good residents.

 Here are a few easy home improvements to help get you started with bumping up the curb appeal of your rental home.